-The mission of the Office of Scheduling, Events and Conference Services is to provide professional planning support and information for every event on campus resulting in efficient space management and successful campus events.
+The mission of the Office of Scheduling, Events and Conference Services is to provide professional planning support and information for events and activities on campus resulting in efficient space management and successful campus events.
 To accomplish these goals effectively, all requests for space (this includes outdoor areas) must be approved through the Office of Scheduling, Events and Conference Services.
 This single campus clearinghouse for all events will provide knowledgeable support and coordination so that every event will become a successful, positive reflection of the College.

 The College must be reimbursed for all direct costs incurred in facility use by Academic Departments, College Departments and Student Organizations.
 Direct costs are defined as all fees associated with having an event or program in College facilities, or supported by College services.
-Direct expenses include, but are not limited to, costs incurred as a result of occupancy beyond regular hours, audio-visual requirements, housekeeping, personnel required to service an event, set-ups, special equipment, University Police, Parking Services, HVAC outside the state supported guidelines, and technical support.
+Direct expenses include, but are not limited to, costs incurred as a result of occupancy beyond regular hours, audio-visual requirements, custodial services, personnel required to service an event, set-ups, special equipment, University Police and Parking Services, HVAC outside the state supported guidelines, and technical support.
 Each department or organization will be billed accordingly for direct expenses associated with events.

 The Office of Scheduling, Events and Conference Services is the resource for all procedures for facility use, and questions about compliance with the Facilities Use Policy.
 Weekly planning meetings are held every Thursday to review upcoming events with representatives from College support departments as outlined above.

-Department-Sponsored and Academic-Related Use of College Facilities
+Part 1: Department-Sponsored and Academic-Related Use of College Facilities

 - An event where participants are predominantly non-College individuals should be treated as an external event and scheduled through the Office of Scheduling, Events and Conference Services.
 Such events will require the issuance of a New York State Revocable Permit.
 College departments may choose to sponsor such events.
 Such sponsorships will require the issuance of a New York State Revocable Permit AND the department will be financially responsible for all direct costs.

-Registered Student Organization Use of College Facilities
+Part 2: Student Organization Use of College Facilities

 Registered Student Organizations are defined, as student groups organized and supported by currently enrolled SUNY Geneseo students in their pursuit to meet a need or fill a niche for the college’s diverse student population.
 These groups are committed to supporting and advancing the College Mission Statement and functioning in accordance with campus policy.
 These student groups have successfully completed the student organization registration process and have been granted official registration by the College.